blackminystudio/tacklepay/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] No spelling or grammatical errors in code comments or documentation.
 - [ ] No sensitive data (e.g., API keys, credentials) is hardcoded or exposed.
 - [ ] The branch is up-to-date with the target branch (e.g., staging).
+- [ ] The code adheres to established coding standards.

 ### Pre-merge checklist